Bhabani Pathak's Tilla

 Text Body

-A small but fascinating hillock about 20 metres high in the heart of the city, reputedly used as a lookout and hideout by the 18th-century dacoit chieftain Bhabani Pathak and his band.
-Pathak, often romanticized as a Bengali Robin Hood, is famous for robbing the wealthy British East India Company and distributing the spoils to local villagers.
-His legendary acts were immortalized by Bankim Chandra Chattopadhyay in his 1884 novel, Devi Chaudhurani.
-The tilla also features a tunnel, historically said to lead to the banks of the Damodar River, though the government has closed access for safety reasons.
+A small but fascinating hillock about 20 metres high, in the heart of the city, and supposedly used as a lookout by the 18th-century dacoit chieftain Bhabani Pathak and his band.
+Pathak, often romanticised as a Bengali Robin Hood, is famous for robbing the wealthy British East India Company and distributing the spoils to local villagers.
+The tilla also features a tunnel, historically said to lead to the banks of the Damodar river, though the government has closed access for safety reasons.
 The hillock is surrounded by a small park and is a popular evening gathering place for locals.
 It closes at night.
 The views over the surrounding city from the top are modest but pleasant.

 Is Background Visible